lupyuen/pinetime-rust-mynewt/rust/app/src/bloc.md

 # Flutter Widgets for PineTime

-Let's look at three Flutter Widgets used by the PineTime Companion App...
+Let's look at three Flutter Widgets that we have created for the PineTime Companion App...

 1. __Device Firmware Widget (Stateless):__ Shows firmware version numbers